Leadership traits define an organization and correlate with profitability and success.

 How to develop this leadership skill:

-How to include this leadership quality:
+How to build this leadership quality:

-11. Delegation
+11. Skilled at Delegation

 How to approach this leadership trait:

-- Establish a task hierarchy process.
+- Establish a clear task hierarchy process.

 - Make yourself available for questions and feedback.